mnelson4/yet-another-related-posts-plugin/readme.txt

 = Does YARPP slow down my blog/server? =

-A little bit, yes.
-However, YARPP 3.0 introduced a new caching mechanism which greatly reduces the hit of the computationally intensive relatedness computation.
+The YARPP calculation of related content does make a little impact, yes.
+However, YARPP caches all of its results, so any post's results need only be calculated once.
 In addition, *I highly recommend all YARPP users use a page-caching plugin, such as [WP-SuperCache](http://ocaoimh.ie/wp-super-cache/).*

 If you find that the YARPP database calls are still too database-intensive, try the following:

 * turning off "cross relate posts and pages";
 * turning on "show only previous posts";
-* not considering tags and/or categories in the Relatedness formula;
-* not excluding any tags and/or categories in The Pool.
+* not considering any taxonomies (tags, categories, etc.) in the Relatedness formula and not excluding any content by taxonomy in The Pool.

 These options can be found in the "Relatedness" metabox which you can display from the "Screen Options" tab.
 All of these can improve database performance.

+If you are running a large site and need to throttle YARPP's computation, try the official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin which adds this throttling functionality.

 If you are in the process of looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/go/order/?refdom=mitcho.com).